Does your job title matter?

 For our clients who have implemented unconventional titles, we have gone the extra mile and connected the abstract titles to the position at hand – making it easier for candidates to assess their suitability for the role.
 In saying that, we do agree that employers setting the right job title could help attract the right candidates.
 The focus on hiring the right candidate should however move away from purely job titles.
 Very often, the similarities between occupations such as the required knowledge, skills and competencies can indicate a much better fit.

 - Job titles should not influence candidates’ decision.
 Instead candidates should have a clear understanding of the job requirements.
 Think of long term career progression, pay, work perks and work culture.
 These aspects have more tangible benefits than a fancy job title.

 - Job titles should not be over-relied on; especially when unconventional.
 Employers look beyond a job title in a candidate’s CV.
 It is becoming more common for hiring managers to go through the candidate’s previous training and experience rather than relying solely on the job title.
 We advise our candidates who are looking for their next role to expand more about their specific accomplishments and job duties if their titles do not accurately reflect their responsibilities.

 We can help

 If you are a candidate looking for your next opportunity or a client looking for your next talent, we can help.
-Feel free to contact us on 02 8251 2100 for a confidential discussion.
+Feel free to contact us via the contact form below for a confidential discussion.